farscapian/clams-app-docker/README.md

 If you want to run signet, set `BTC_CHAIN=signet` in your env file.
 The scripts will stop if signet wallet is inadequately funded (TODO allow user to specify wallet descriptor).
 If the balance is insufficient, an on-chain address will be shown so you can send signet coins to it.
 It is recommended to have a bitcoin Core/QT client on your dev machine with a signet wallet with spendable funds to aid with testing/evaluation.

 By default this runs the public signet having a 10 minute block time.
-Over time we may add [MutinyNet](https://blog.mutinywallet.com/mutinynet/) or other popular signets, as well as deploy private signets (which is like a private regtest, but enables scale-out for larger internet-scale llarps.

 ### mainnet

-It is not recommend to run `mainnet`` at this time due to how new this software is.
+It is not recommend to run `mainnet` at this time due to how new this software is.
 But it runs similarly to signet.

 ## Configuration Settings